saadeghi/daisyui/packages/docs/src/routes/(routes)/docs/v5-beta/+page.md

 🆕 Additions
 - Added new `textarea-xl` size.

+### Timeline

+🆕 Additions
+- Timeline is now print-friendly.

 ### Toggle

 🆕 Additions
 - Added new `toggle-xl` size.
 - Allow using custom icons for the toggle.
 [Example](/components/toggle/#toggle-with-icons-inside)
+- Toggle is now print-friendly.

 🔧 Changes
 - Uses CSS pseudo-elements for the toggle thumb instead of box shadow which is visually more accessible.